-SigmaBan is an on-going robotic project whose team members are researchers at Bordeaux 1 University and INRIA's Flowers [6].
-This project stems from the desire to better understand the problems arising from building a fully autonomous bipede capable of human-like motions, and to thoroughly study their solutions from an empirical and a theoretical point-of-view.
-In this context, several prototypes have been already built and tested [3,4,1], focussing on walking, locomotion, interactions, and proposing some new solutions in terms of robot mechanical structure (e.g. spine-oriented) and compliance.
+Rhoban Football Club1 is an on-going robotic project whose team members are researchers at Bordeaux 1 University and CNRS.
+This project stems from the desire to better understand the problems arising from building a fully autonomous bipede capable of human-like motions, and to thoroughly study the solutions of these problems from an empirical and a theoretical point-of-view.
+In this context, several prototypes have been already built and tested [5,6,8,4], focusing on walking, locomotion, interactions, and proposing some new solutions in terms of robot mechanical structure (e.g. spine-oriented) and compliance.
 The idea of playing a dynamic game like soccer - a very interesting testbed for producing complex situations in a constrained environment - has driven the team to design a new robot with an improved structure, including video/image analysis and planning behaviour tactics, a necessary step forward to make the robot gain autonomy.
-This short paper gives an overview of this robot system in its current state, for the prospect of making it participate to Robocup 2011.
+This short paper gives an overview of this robot system in its current state, for the prospect of making it participate to Robocup 2012.